Skip to main content

 Appeals Checklist

-You must submit your appeal to An Coimisiún Pleanála in a written format and either:
+Submit your appeal to An Coimisiún Pleanála in a valid written format (online, by post, or in person).

-You must give us enough details to allow us to identify the application you wish to appeal.
-Examples of the details we accept are:
+Give us enough details to allow us to identify the application you wish to appeal.
+Examples of details we accept are:

-• the name of the planning authority and the planning register reference number (for example: Ballytown City Council, 23719/18)
+The name of the planning authority and the planning register reference number (Example: Ballytown City Council, 23719/18)

 You must provide your planning grounds of appeal (reasons and arguments) for your appeal and any items you wish to support your grounds of appeal.